mjpost/sacrebleu/README.md

 SacréBLEU is a standard BLEU implementation that:

-- Produces scores on *detokenized* output.
-- Exactly reproduces scores from `mteval-13a.pl`, the official WMT scoring script.
 - Automatically downloads WMT datasets, unpacks them, and puts them in plain text format.
 You just specify the test set name.
+- Properly produces scores on detokenized outputs.
+- Exactly reproduces scores from `mteval-13a.pl`, the official WMT scoring script.
 - Includes a version string in its output that encapsulates all the parameters, helping with repeatability across papers.

 Its goal is to address the following problems in machine translation research: